cloudflare/cloudflare-docs/content/queues/javascript-apis.md

 - {{<code>}}messages{{<param-type>}}Message[]{{</param-type>}}{{</code>}}

   - An array of messages in the batch.
-Ordering of messages is not guaranteed.
+Ordering of messages is best effort -- not guaranteed to be exactly the same as the real-world order in which they were published.
+If you are interested in guaranteed FIFO ordering, please [reach out](mailto:queues@cloudflare.com).

 - {{<code>}}retryAll() {{<type>}}void{{</type>}}{{</code>}}